Spiccato: History

-According to David Boyden and Peter Walls in The New Grove Dictionary of Music and Musicians, the terms spiccato and staccato were regarded as equivalent before the mid-18th century.
-They cite, for example, Sébastien de Brossard's Dictionnaire de musique, 1703, and Michel Corrette's L'École d'Orphée, 1738.
-Spiccato meant, they write, "simply detached or separated as opposed to legato."
+The terms spiccato and staccato were regarded as equivalent before the mid-18th century.
+For example, in Sébastien de Brossard's Dictionnaire de musique, 1703 and Michel Corrette's L'École d'Orphée, 1738, it meant "simply detached or separated as opposed to legato".

 The distinctive use of the term spiccato for the bouncing bowstroke emerged in the later 18th century.
 Although it was an important technique for 19th-century violinists, its use increased significantly in the 20th century.

 The ability to perform spiccato was facilitated by the development of the Tourte bow – the modern bow, in which the bow had a concave curve, developed by François Tourte partly in collaboration with Giovanni Battista Viotti.